Hamshary1000/customer_churn/README.md

 ## 📌 Problem Overview

-Churn prediction is crucial for **Sid Bank**, where retaining customers is more cost-effective than acquiring new ones.
-This app identifies at-risk customers and empowers the business to take proactive actions.
+Customer churn is a pressing issue for banks like **Sid Bank**, where losing existing customers can significantly impact revenue and growth.
+Identifying potential churners before they leave allows the bank to take action and retain valuable customers.

 ---

 ## 🎯 Project Goals

-- Predict customer churn using machine learning.
+- Predict customer churn using machine learning
-- Provide interpretable insights via dashboards.
-- Help Sid Bank take strategic actions to improve retention.
+- Uncover key drivers behind churn using interactive dashboards
+- Guide Sid Bank's customer retention strategies
+- Empower business teams with real-time insights and tools

 ---